I deleted Twitter, Facebook, and most other social media apps a few months ago and my life is much better now.

 Sure, you can curate your feed and use ad-blockers and only follow certain people - but have you noticed how often these apps are adding new things to flash into your subconscious to try and get your attention even AFTER you’ve done all that work?

-I hope it helps you stay more focused and creating instead of consuming!
+I hope these tips helps you stay more focused, encouraged, and creating instead of distracted, afraid, and constantly consuming!